jpmckeown/pitch-sorted/diary-notes.md

 No+ blue and red men arrive from wings 2nd row and push sheep to gap, and around into lorries
 + at end round, 1 piper appears centre bottom & pipes sheep into gap
 + Before departing lorry reverse to scoop sheep from road - goal ramps also move? is only time blue and red come together.
-+ Peep peeep lorry reverse soundfx
-+ for Pitch animate this vision with drawing tool on screenshot of game map base, dragging sheep, piper and lorries by hand
-+ Lorry placeholder is stretched car
+X+ for Pitch animate this vision with drawing tool on screenshot of game map base, dragging sheep, piper and lorries by hand X+ Lorry placeholder is stretched car
 + map grid marks back of lorry
 + separate grid for locating rogue 9, lorries 7&8, hat? piper? which can also store vales for single-use tiles 1-5 (Hat & Piper always in same place so grid marker not really needed)